-58% of fatalities from Covid-19 have been reported to have been from disabled groups.
-It is therefore important, we believe, that Accessibility should be at the heart of the forest design.
-Our aim is to make the Forest of Memories truly accessibility for all.
-We wish for wheelchair, mobility and pram accessibility throughout the walkways, in a way that doesn’t offend the landscape or people’s sensibilities, use material that complements the surrounds and doesn’t contradict the environmental message that underlies the forest.
+Of the Covid fatalities 59.5% are reported to have been from disabled and vulnerable groups.
+Our aim is to make The Forest of Memories truly accessible for all; providing walkway design that is suitable for wheelchairs, mobility and pram access in a way that doesn’t offend the landscape or people’s sensibilities, use material that complements the surroundings and doesn’t contradict the environmental message that underlies the forest.

-The Technology uses will support the Forest Themes and benefit many Forest visitors but will, of course, need to be unobtrusive and not impact the goals of tranquillity, peace and reflection at the heart of The Forest of Memories.
+The app will support the Forest Roots and benefit many visitors providing accessibility for both vision and hearing impaired persons, but moreover, provide an enhanced interactive experience for all.
+It will, of course, be unobtrusive and not impact the goals of tranquillity, peace and reflection at the heart of The Forest of Memories.